martisak/RepData_PeerAssessment2/report.md

 ## [1] ""  "?"
 "0" "2" "B" "k" "K" "m" "M"
 ```

 From the [National Weather Service Instruction 10-1605](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf) we see that "Alphabetical characters used to signify magnitude include “K” for thousands, “M” for millions, and “B” for billions."
-We can only assume that 'h' and 'H' means hundred.
+We can only assume that `h` and `H` means hundred.

 ```r